swiftlang/swift-evolution/proposal-templates/0000-swift-template.md

-Proposals are acceptable if they can be thought of as merely *adding* to the ABI, such as by adding new kinds of declarations, adding new modifiers or attributes that can be used on existing kinds of declarations, or adding new types or methods to the Swift standard library.
+Proposals are acceptable if they can be thought of as merely *adding* to the ABI, such as by adding new kinds of declarations, adding new modifiers or attributes, or adding new types or methods to the Swift standard library.
 On platforms with stable ABIs, such features will by default require a new release of the platform in order to work, and so their use in code that may deploy to older releases will have to be availability-guarded.
 If this limitation applies to any part of this proposal, that should be discussed in this section.

-Adding a function to the standard library does not always require an addition to the ABI if it can be implemented using other library functions.
+Adding a function to the standard library does not always require an addition to the ABI if it can be implemented using existing functions.
 Library maintainers may be able to help you with this during the code review of your implementation.
-Adding a type or protocol always requires an addition to the ABI.
+Adding a type or protocol currently always requires an addition to the ABI.

 If a feature does require additions to the ABI, platforms with stable ABIs may sometimes be able to back-deploy those additions